RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Completed a simple landing page of one of my favorite fiction books, I used what I practise with flexbox.
 **Thoughts:** Really glad a thought came to my mind and I was able to create what I saw in my mind.
 It's the whole reason I love programmming.

+### Day 32: November 26, 2021

+**Today's Progress**: Learnt about customizing Bootstrap using Sass.
+**Thoughts:** Sass is really cool feels like I am programming, a missing semi-colon and I receive an error.
+But setting it up is a little complicated for me.
+Maybe it's because it's my first.